 One of English cricket’s most prized assets, he is a particularly clean striker of the ball, whether he bats in the top order for Yorkshire or the middle order for England.

-One of the cleanest striker’s in the modern game, Bairstow starred in schools’ cricket, and moved through the Yorkshire Academy and Second XI before making his first-class debut in 2009.
+Bairstow starred in schools’ cricket for St Peter’s in York, where he also excelled in hockey and rugby, and he moved through the Yorkshire Academy and second XI before making his first-class debut for the White Rose in 2009.

-Despite not playing any age-group international cricket for teams such as England under 19s, the son of Yorkshire great David quickly announced himself on the international stage following impressive displays for the Lions and for Yorkshire, including a magnificent 205 against Nottinghamshire in 2011 – his maiden first-class ton.
+Despite not playing any age-group international cricket for teams such as England Under 19s, Bairstow quickly announced himself on the international stage following impressive displays for the Lions and for Yorkshire, including a magnificent 205 in a County Championship clash with Notts in 2011 – his maiden first-class ton.

 Having hit 41 not out off 21 balls against India on his one-day debut at Cardiff in September of that year, he went on to play Twenty20 international cricket later that month and then Test cricket in the summer of 2012.

-He scored 95 and 54 in his fourth Test appearance against South Africa in August, 2012.
-He played in four out of five Ashes Tests in the summer of 2013 as England won the series 3-0.
+He scored 95 and 54 in his fourth Test appearance against South Africa in August 2012, and he played in four out of five Ashes Tests in the summer of 2013 as England won the series 3-0.

-Bairstow returned to England’s Test team in the 2015 home summer, winning the Ashes again and touring the UAE for their series against Pakistan on the back of some stunning county form.
+Bairstow returned to England’s Test team in the 2015 home summer, winning the Championship and Ashes again and touring the UAE for England’s series against Pakistan on the back of some stunning county form.

-2009 — Scored an eye-catching unbeaten 82 during his Championship bow – a defeat against Somerset at Headingley – in June.
+He scored an eye-catching unbeaten 82 during his Championship bow, a defeat against Somerset at Headingley in June 2009.